JananiBalabaskar/DatabaseTesting_Midterm/README.md

     COUNT(b.BookID) > 2;

 ```

-### To display loyal customers who have spent more than X dollars in the last year
+### Requirement 2: To display loyal customers who have spent more than X dollars in the last year
  ```
 SELECT
     c.CustomerID,